robertojrodriguez21/personal-site/README.md

 ## Description

-This application is my personal website.
-The website will consist of my experiences, personal projects, and a blog with a commenting and rating system.

-The application was created with MERN (MongoDB, Express, React, Node.js) Stack.
-It will also be styled with Bootstrap using a template from bootswatch.com.

-The website is mobile first approach.
-Developed for iPhone 14 Pro Max.
+Welcome to my personal portfolio website, designed to showcase my professional journey and creative projects while providing valuable insights through my blog.
+Tailored for recruiters, this site features a comprehensive overview of my work experience, skills, and personal projects that highlight my expertise and passion.

+With a mobile-first design optimized for the iPhone 14 Pro Max, you can easily navigate through my information on the go, ensuring a seamless experience whether you're on your phone or desktop.
+Explore my blog, where I share thoughts on industry trends, project updates, and personal reflections that illustrate my continuous growth and engagement in my field.

+Discover who I am, what I do, and how I can contribute to your team.
+Your next great hire is just a click away!

 ## Frontend Information

 The frontend portion of the application was developed with [React](https://react.dev/) and [Node.js](https://nodejs.org/en).
-Website was style with the [Lux theme from bootswatch.com](https://bootswatch.com/lux/).
+Website was styled with the [Lux theme from bootswatch.com](https://bootswatch.com/lux/).

 Find the folder [here](https://github.com/robertojrodriguez21/personal-site/tree/master/frontend).